WARNING: If you’ve already booked your wedding through a cruise ship, don’t read any further.

 For example, if you want to spend the day at the beach after the wedding, it’s not a great option.

 Or if you want a mid-day wedding, I might recommend a different beach since Limetree doesn’t have much shade.
 Or, if you love lots of palm trees, Limetree isn’t your best choice.

 Anyhow, I think you get the idea.
 If you want flexibility, you won’t get it from the cruise lines.

 (Read more about my St. Thomas package details.)

 As you can see with the 2 Lazy Palms Package you get just about everything included in all of the cruise line wedding packages.

-All you need to do is include a cake ($105), add in the $206 for the marriage application and license and your total cost for the same package is: $1,206.
+All you need to do is include a cake ($105), add in the $206 for the marriage application and license and your total cost for the exact same package as Carnival offers is: $1,206.

-But my package also includes a bamboo arch, fabric, palm and conch shell aisle which aren’t available on the cruise line packages.
+My 2 Palms Package also includes a bamboo arch, fabric, palm and conch shell aisle which aren’t included and maybe not even available on the cruise line packages.

 TOTAL SAVINGS TO YOU: $1,900